lnxpy/pyshred-pro/README.md

 ## How Pyshred Works
 It's so simple!
-Pyshred uses an advanced mathematical library which is bumpy.
-Bumpy allows Pyshred to process on images as fast as a white fox from Siberia.
-Check this out.
+Pyshred uses an advanced mathematical library which is Numpy.
+Numpy allows Pyshred to process on images as fast as a white fox from Siberia.
+Check this out to find out what Images basically are.

 <p align="center">
   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTQWLEYfPhzAW6uyJ1dsfDWZhR9YpUZDzEEL2OIkIiHdnUwRB6g&s" width="350" title="hover text">